bitlogik/uniblow/README.md

 Run Uniblow - Use the GUI
 -------------------------

-On **Debian / Tails** :
+On **Debian / Tails / Ubuntu** :

 -   Follow the [dedicated instructions page](docs/LinuxRunBin.md).

-To increase the security, the Debian/Tails binaries releases are [signed with our PGP key](https://bitlogik.fr/pgp/bitlogik.asc), bringing even greater confidence in the integrity of the application.
+To increase the security, the Linux binaries releases are [signed with our PGP key](https://bitlogik.fr/pgp/bitlogik.asc), bringing even greater confidence in the integrity of the application.
 The checking process is described in [this instructions document](docs/LinuxRunBin.md).